awsdocs/aws-security-hub-user-guide/doc_source/securityhub-findings-format-attributes.md

 `DataTraceEnabled`
 Optional
 Indicates whether data trace logging is enabled\.
 Data trace logging affects the log entries that are pushed to CloudWatch Logs\.
-Supported only for WebSocket APIs\.
+Supported only for WebSocket API calls\.
 **Type:** Boolean

 `DetailedMetricsEnabled`